tetsuosnd/tetsuosnd/README.md

 - 👀 I’m interested in elementary particle physics.
 - 🌱 I’m currently learning julia.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Send a message to shindou@cc.kogaukin.ac.jp
+- 📫 How to reach me ...

 <!---
 tetsuosnd/tetsuosnd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.